dchevell/sourcepy/README.md

 Then simply add `source ~/.sourcepy/sourcepy.sh` to your shell profile, e.g.
 `.zprofile` or `.bash_profile`.
-If you'd prefer to clone this folder to a different location you can, however a `~/.sourcepy` folder will still be created to generate module stubs when sourcing python files.
+If you'd prefer to clone this folder to a different location you can, however a `~/.sourcepy` folder will still be created to generate module wrappers when sourcing python files.

 Sourcepy is not a normal package that is installed into a specific environment.
 It has no dependencies and can be run by any Python 3.8+ interpreter, so a